Interview By Stephen Locke, Project4Cycling

 3. I find most of the sports nutrition websites and books too baffling to understand.

-So, I’m delighted to have linked up with Nathalie Patey of New Leaf Nutrition who has agreed to an interview with project4cycling.
+So, I’m delighted to have linked up with Nathalie Sansonetti of New Leaf Nutrition who has agreed to an interview with project4cycling.

 Having read Nathalie’s replies I’m certain that her approach will resonate with lots of commuters who struggle to get nutrition right when in the office.
 It is a delight to work with an expert who can communicate complex ideas simply, directly and in such an accessible way.

 I’ll be implementing most of this tomorrow.
-I hope you will to.
+I hope you will too.

 1. Where do you work and what do you do?